ChristianRuiz/MvvmCross-ControlsNavigation/README.md

 MvvmCross plugin that allows placing multiple ViewModels in the same View as Controls, creating composite views.
 ##Features
 1. Create composite views with multiple ViewModels asociated to Controls.
-2. Use the same ViewModels for a mobile and tablet or desktop App, due it modifies the ShowViewModel behaviour allowing it to show Controls, but still allowing you to change Views.
+2. Use the same ViewModels for a mobile and tablet Apps.
+It modifies the ShowViewModel behaviour, allowing you to show Controls, not just change Views.
 3. Implemented for iPad, Windows Store, Android Tablet Apps and Wpf applications.

 ##Sample